waterhd/siebel-on-docker/README.md

 For convenience, Docker Compose files are provided, allowing for easy building and container orchestration.
 If needed, Docker Compose can be installed using [these instructions](https://docs.docker.com/compose/install/).

+### Oracle Database

 An existing Oracle database containing a Siebel schema is not required.
 If it is already available, you don't need to build the Oracle database image.
 In this case, simply delete or comment out the database section from the Docker compose file [`docker-compose.yaml`](docker-compose.yaml) and make sure to provide the correct database details, such as host and service name, as well as database credentials in the environment file [`siebel.env`](config/siebel.env).

+When the Oracle database image is used and the Oracle database container is started, it tries to detect an existing Oracle database in [`data/oradata`](data/oradata).
+If no database is found, one is created automatically, after which post-install scripts are run.
+These scripts are stored in the [`scripts/database`](scripts/database) directory and are mapped to the correct location in the Docker Compose file.

+These scripts contain hardcoded usernames and passwords, so make any modifications, if needed, to match the values supplied in the environment files.

 When configured for automatic database schema installation (`DB_INSTALL` environment variable set to `true`), a vanilla Siebel database is installed, but only when the database configuration utilities are installed (`WITH_DBSRVR` set to `true`) and a blank schema is encountered after logging in using the table owner (or schema) account (`DB_TABLEOWNER`).